There are so many canal routes in the UK to choose from, each with its own wonderful waterside delights. Which one will you pick?

 2. Kennet and Avon Canal

-Said to be one of the most stunning of Britain's waterways, the Kennet and Avon canal combines a bit of everything: the Downs, open plains, villages, market towns and – of course – the historic Georgian city of Bath.
+Said to be one of the most stunning of Britain's waterways, the Kennet and Avon canal combines a bit of everything: the Downs, open plains, villages, market towns and the gorgeous city of Bath.

 It's made up of three historic waterways, the Kennet Navigation, the Avon Navigation and the Kennet & Avon Canal, which were connected over time.
 By 1810 canal boats could go from Reading in Berkshire to Bath in Somerset, but the 1841 opening of the Great Western Railway that ran from London to Bristol had a negative effect on the profitability of the canals.
 The canal fell into disrepair in following years, but in the early 1960s Kennet & Avon Canal Trust was formed and over time, has restored the canal to a condition everyone can enjoy.